arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 09.25.16
+Screen printing and silkscreen printing are different terms for what is basically the same technique.
+Screen printing is a printing technique that uses a mesh to transfer ink onto a substrate.
+The shape is made by a blocking stencil.
+The "silk" in silkscreen refers to the material of the mesh.
+However, polyester mesh has become more common in recent times.

+### 09.24.16
+"Bowed guitar" is a method where you use a bow to play guitar.
+It sounds pretty noisy from my one live experience with it (Sigur Rós).
+The method is typically associated with Jimmy Page and Sigur Rós.
+As a bonus, Sigur Rós is named after Jónsi's (lead singer) sister, Sigurrós Elín.

 ### 09.23.16
 Taken from the footnotes of War and Peace cause I'm lazy right now: